slidict/coelacanth/README.md

 `ListingCollector` that scans the surrounding layout for sidebar "latest news" or topic digests.
 When it detects a sufficiently rich list, the collector returns an array of sections (each with an optional heading plus link items) so that you can surface related headlines alongside the primary content.
+The collector relies purely on markup structure—unordered/ordered lists, definition lists (`<dl>` with `dt` / `dd>` pairs as used on [digital.go.jp](https://www.digital.go.jp/)), and repeated card-like `<div>` blocks—rather than keyword matching, so Japanese government-style timelines and other non-English feeds are captured reliably.

 ## Features
 - Get dom by oga
 - Get screenshot
+- Force-fetch HTML responses into UTF-8 before extraction so Japanese sources such as digital.go.jp parse correctly

 ## Commit Message Guidelines